 Arm Triangle Choke

-The arm triangle jiu-jitsu choke submission is usually being achieved successfully in mixed martial arts (MMA) and Brazilian jiu-jitsu.
+The arm triangle choke is usually achieved successfully in mixed martial arts (MMA) and Brazilian jiu-jitsu.

-The fighter needs to establish solid top control on the opponent’s upper body which really presses the load down on the upper body of the fighter.
+The fighter needs to establish solid top control on the opponent’s upper body, which presses the load down on the warrior’s upper body.

-Almost like the other triangle variations, the arm-triangle may be a blood choke submission that basically leaves the opponent strangled between their own shoulder and your arm.
+Like the other triangle variations, the arm-triangle may be a blood choke submission that leaves the opponent strangled between their shoulder and your arm.
 So, how to do the triangle arm choke?

-You need to use your forearm alongside your opponent’s own outstretched arm and shoulder.
+You must use your forearm alongside your opponent’s outstretched arm and shoulder.

 Then, you furthermore may want to squeeze a forearm into your opponent’s neck to raise and accomplish the triangle submission.